 On the flip side, a poorly written lease could cost you both time and money.
 The cost is not only in the cost of you having to address the disagreement with the tenant.
-The cost could also include legal fees and ultimately income you expect to receive on the space.
+The cost could also include legal fees and, ultimately, the income you expect to receive on the space.

 Here are some of the most common issues we’ve seen in commercial real estate leases.
-The end result of these mistakes is frustration, for both you and the tenant, and potentially lost income for the owner.
+These mistakes result in frustration for both you and the tenant and potentially lost income for the owner.
 Let’s dig in!

-It’s a simple clerical error, yet it results in confusion for everyone after the fact.
-And, potentially this clerical error could result in a tenant vacating the space and you are not prepared to refill it.
-For many commercial spaces, it takes months (or sometimes years) to refill so this lack of time to prepare, has a potential for lost income.
+It’s a simple clerical error, yet it confuses everyone after the fact.
+Potentially, this clerical error could result in a tenant vacating the space, and you are not prepared to refill it.
+It takes months (or sometimes years) to refill, so this lack of time to prepare for many commercial spaces has the potential for lost income.

 To help prevent these issues, we created a simple lease term and rate calculator to help you the next time you create a lease.